frontyard/cordova-plugin-exoplayer/README.md

 Please send us links to your cool projects made with this plugin so we can include them on this page!

+## Changes in version 2.3.0

+- Renamed plugin's namespace from window.exoplayer to window.ExoPlayer
+- Removed `init` method as there is no need to keep instance of the plugin around.
+Just call methods directly on window.ExoPlayer
+- `show` now takes configuration parameters as the first argumeent since we don't need init any more.
+- Renamed `playOffset` configuration element to `seekTo` to match the coresponding method that does the same thing
+- Replaced `play` and `pause` methods with single `playPause` that does both and keeps track of playback status

 ## Using

 Create a new Cordova Project